k8svisual/vpk/README.md

 - Vpk provides the ability to view the captured snapshot in a disconnected fashion.
 Once the snapshot is created the user no longer needs to be connected to the cluster.

-- Vpk will __not__ modify a K8 cluster.
+- Vpk will __not__ modify a Kubernetes cluster.
 It is designed as read-only.

 - VpK is __not__ a realtime monitoring tool.

-- Access running K8 instances via CLI and saving results in locally stored directory.
+- Access a Kubernetes instance via CLI and save results (__snapshot__) in local directory.
+This information can be reused.

-- The locally stored K8 query results allow disconnected use of VpK once a successful retrieval of K8 resource information.
+- The locally stored __snapshot__ allows disconnected use of VpK once a successful retrieval of k8s resource information.

+- 3D interactive view of the k8s cluster.

-- Tabular viewing of resources with the abilty to filter by namespaces, kinds, labels, and resource names.
+- Schematic views of workloads deployed in the cluster.
+Interact with the schematic and view detail resource definitions.

-- Fully expanded or collapsible hierarchial views of K8 resources.
+- View fully expanded or collapsible hierarchical graphs of k8s resources for the cluster or selected namespaces.

-- Circlepack view of K8 resouces.
+- View a Circlepack graph of k8s resouces for the cluster or selected namespaces.

-- Schematic views of running workloads in the cluster.
+- Views requested storage for StorageClass, Persistent Volume, and Persistent Volume Claims.

-- Views of roles, bindings, and subject used to define RBAC.
+- View defined security roles, bindings, and subjects for the cluster or namespaces.

+- Search k8s resources with the abilty to filter by namespaces, kinds, labels, resource names, and annotations.

+- View Owner References for the cluster or namespaces.

 <br><br>